Computer program: Syntax and semantics

 Therefore, a semantic is necessary to describe that leading zeros need to be ignored.

 Two formal methods are available to describe semantics.
 They are denotational semantics and axiomatic semantics.

 Software engineering and computer programming

-Software engineering is a variety of techniques to produce quality software.
+Software engineering is a variety of techniques to produce quality computer programs.
 Computer programming is the process of writing or editing source code.
 In a formal environment, a systems analyst will gather information from managers about all the organization's processes to automate.
 This professional then prepares a detailed plan for the new or modified system.
 The plan is analogous to an architect's blueprint.

 Performance objectives

 The systems analyst has the objective to deliver the right information to the right person at the right time.
 The critical factors to achieve this objective are: